-3.1 Members can debate and consider two options; either rejecting or accepting the motion.

-- 3.2 The Motion is rejected until such a time that the pilot project is complete and the biodiversity audit results have taken place and been evaluated.
-These can then be fed into an action plan with associated costs.
-This it is hoped would ensure that resources can be used to achieve the best possible biodiversity outcome within the resources available.
-It is also unclear at this stage how much more of Three Rivers owned land could be included as the audits may highlight that not all the land is suitable.
-In addition to this, the Council has to ensure that other needs in our parks and open spaces, such as for sport and recreation, are balanced.
-Communications can be carefully managed to explain audits are being undertaken and the Council will be reviewing the results, producing and implementing an action plan. - 3.3 The Motion is accepted.
+- 3.1 Members can debate and consider two options; either rejecting or accepting the motion. - 3.2 The Motion is rejected until such a time that the pilot project is complete and the Biodiversity Opportunities Audit has been completed and evaluated.
+The results can then be fed into an action plan with associated costs.
+This would help ensure that resources can be allocated to best effect and achieve the greatest biodiversity outcome, within the resources available. - 3.3 The Motion is accepted.
 The costs at this time are unknown and unquantified, and the project, in officers' view, could not be achievable within present Council budgets.
 A budget bid would therefore need to be submitted for the project to the Policy and Resources Committee for approval to be ratified by Council as part of the budget setting process.
-It is also possible that open space land used for sport and recreation could be lost to achieve more than we are currently undertaking, that areas chosen are not sustainable in the long term and/or do not give the best possible diversity benefit, as the results of the audits are not yet known and there could be increase in complaints if urban grass areas are included.